ad-astra-video/livepeer-app-pipelines/README.md

     - The `resource sub path` will be passed through to the worker container.
       - For example, if the worker is a open ai compatible server `/process/request/v1/chat/completions` would call `/v1/chat/completions` route on the worker.
     - The request should include everything in the body of the request that is needed.
 The Orchestrator passes the entire request body to the worker.
-    - `Livepeer-Payment-Balance` is returned as a header in the response to assist with payment balance tracking.
+    - `Livepeer-Balance` is returned as a header in the response to assist with payment balance tracking.
 Requesting a new token from `/process/token` can also be used to track payment balance.
     - The request should include headers:
       - `Livepeer` that is base64 encoded json.
 See the services/api.ts example apps for how to format the request.
         - The json should be ([example](https://github.com/ad-astra-video/livepeer-app-pipelines/blob/2bcd845a17e9a28c700d4b2bb050ad2eb00f89a6/llm/webapp/src/services/api.ts#L248)):